Varun487/BinaryOptions_DeepLearning/README.md

         - Time stamp
         - All technical indicators computed
     - Build multiple models
+        - Different types of models for both classification and regression
+            - LSTM
+            - GRU
+            - Transformer
+            - Informer
+            - CNN
+            - LSTF
         - Classification
             - Classes for prediction
                 - Up and Down + Threshold for no action after predictions